akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/VPN-Connected-No-Internal-Access-DNS-Issue/Readme.md

-# VPN Connected but Cannot Access Shared Drives
+# 🔧 VPN Connected but No Access to Shared Drives – Troubleshooting Lab

 ## Ticket Information